Konstrukteur/EinsatzJS/README.md

 # Einsatz

-This is the Einsatz deployment package for the NORS framework.
+This is the Einsatz deployment package for the KraftwerkJS framework.